Why Would You Franchise Your Business?

 Franchising is a broad-based definition used to describe an independent distribution channel.
-It is a market that has become an industry by which business models are replicated through entrepreneurial relationships which share proven business models to energetic and enthusiastic entrepreneurs looking for an opportunity.
-Franchising a business allows a business owner to acheive the following benefits:
+It is a market that has become an industry by which business models are replicated through entrepreneurial relationships which share proven business models with energetic and enthusiastic entrepreneurs looking for an opportunity.
+Franchising a business allows a business owner to achieve the following benefits: